xpoke/Nicer-Reddit-RSS/README.md

 You'll want to set up an AWS server, raspberry pi, etc - as long as it has a static ip

-Install the python3 packages via pip
+Install the python3 packages with pip

 ## Usage
 Run the server: